Why Vaporize Dry Herb?

 Understand Heating Methods

-Convection: Hot air passes through herb.
-More even extraction, better flavor, slightly slower heat-up.
+Convection: Hot air flows through the herb.
+More even extraction, better flavor.
+Takes a bit longer to heat up.

 Match Battery to Usage